Mean dimension and AH-algebras with diagonal maps: Mean dimension for AH-algebras

 \section{Mean dimension for AH-algebras}

-Mean dimension was introduced by E. Lindenstrauss and B. Weiss in \cite{Lindenstrauss-Weiss-MD} for dynamical systems.
-In this section, AH-algebras with eigenvalue maps separated by continuous maps are considered, and the mean dimension will be introduced for these AH-algebras.
+Mean dimension was introduced by E. Lindenstrauss and B. Weiss in \cite{Lindenstrauss-Weiss-MD} for {topological} dynamical systems.
+In this section, AH-algebras with eigenvalue {patterns induced} by continuous maps are considered, and the mean dimension will be introduced for these AH-algebras.

 Let $X$ be a topological space, and let $\alpha$ be a finite open cover of $X$.
 We say that a cover $\beta$ refines $\alpha$ ($\beta\succ\alpha$) if every element of $\beta$ is a subset of some element of $\alpha$.
 Denote the set of finite open covers of $X$ by $\mathcal{C}(X)$.